AliceRayLu/arXiv-assistant/README.md

 `uvicorn main:app --reload`

 ## Project Info
-This project uses Vue+Typescript to build frontend, uses fastAPI to build backend.
+This project uses Vue+Typescript to build frontend, uses fastAPI+langchain to build backend.

 To run this project locally, you must install node.js and python interpreter.

-The virtual environment in *interfaces* requires fastapi and uvicorn.
+The virtual environment in *interfaces* requires fastapi, uvicorn, openai, langchain.
+See *requirement.txt* for detail.